HalsekiRaika/nitinol/README.md

-# Spectroscopy
+# Nitinol

-This library assists in projecting Entity information using Events in EventSourcing.
+An utilities for EventSourcing.